top of page

 3. If something happens to your partner, their family could challenge your parental rights.
 Grief is a wild thing and people make unexpected, selfish choices when they are struggling.

-Bottom line: marriage rights do not equal parental rights.
+Bottom line: Protection!
+Marriage rights do not equal parental rights.
 Adoption is legal everywhere forever.
 Nobody wants to plan for a worst case scenario, but I would argue that we should.
 If you are new to this paperwork, it allows the non-birthing parent in an LGBTQ+ couple to legally adopt their child without the birthing parent giving up their parental rights, giving you both equal parenting rights by law.

 Even in cases of reciprocal IVF where the birthing parent is not supplying any genetic material they are still considered the "biological" parent.(4) The law hasn't kept up with all the beautiful ways queer people make their families.